Ilyushin Il-62: Development

 Early aircraft (prototypes, pre-production and initial production aircraft) display an evolution from thin or thick kinked leading inboard edges to the ultimate thick and straight 1966 shape.
 The characteristic "dog-tooth" also moved until fixed before production began.
 The engine installation also evolved, with the engines' longitudinal axes canted by 3 degrees from the horizontal, addition of thrust reversers to the outer engines, and slimming down of the entire installation as production began.

-The prototype was grossly underpowered as its intended NK-8 engines were not ready, and small Lyulka AL-7 turbojet engines had to be installed temporarily.
-The prototype with AL-7PB engines (registered СССР-06156) first flew on 3 January 1963, but crashed after clipping a perimeter fence during a maximum weight testing flight of the development program.
+The prototype was grossly underpowered, as its intended NK-8 engines were not ready, and small Lyulka AL-7 turbojet engines had to be installed temporarily.
+The prototype with AL-7PB engines (registered СССР-06156) first flew on 3 January 1963, but crashed after clipping a perimeter fence during a maximum-weight testing flight of the development program.
 The production Il-62 was powered by the originally intended rear-mounted Kuznetsov NK-8-4 engines.
 The first Il-62 powered with NK-8 engines (registered СССР-06153) first flew in 1964.

 The Il-62M variant (first flight in 1971, introduced in 1973) has more powerful, more efficient, and quieter Soloviev D-30KU engines and a fin fuel tank.
 Beneath the skin, the Il-62M has simpler and lighter single-slotted flaps and incremental aerodynamic improvements.
-Most important of these was the addition of spoilerons (spoilers or wing-mounted lift-disruptors which can act in the same capacity as ailerons by differential deployment in cruising flight), or in concert to kill lift on landing, and the ability to use idle reverse thrust in flight during the final approach so as to shorten the landing run.
+Most important of these was the addition of spoilerons (spoilers or wing-mounted lift-disruptors which can act in the same capacity as ailerons by differential deployment in cruising flight, or in concert to kill lift on landing), and the ability to use idle reverse thrust in flight during the final approach so as to shorten the landing run.
 All but one example in service today are Il-62M.
-In 1978, the Il-62MK was further developed to seat up to 198 passengers and carry some two tonnes (4,400 lb) more payload or fuel than the Il-62M.
+In 1978, the Il-62MK was further developed to seat up to 198 passengers and carry about 2 tonnes (4,400 lb) more payload or fuel than the Il-62M.

 Other versions were also planned, including a stretched version to seat up to 250 passengers and a shrunk version to suit smaller airfields.